jenkinsci/pipeline-plugin/COMPATIBILITY.md

 Typically they require use of some newer APIs, large or small.
 This document captures the ongoing status of plugins known to be compatible or incompatible.

+Entries list the class name serving as the entry point to the relevant functionality of the plugin (generally an `@Extension`), the plugin short name, and implementation status.

 ## SCMs

 See [this guide](scm-step/README.md#supporting-workflow-from-an-scm-plugin) for making `SCM`s compatible.